ivactcat/northwind_project/README.md

     data/: Contains data files related to the Northwind database. northwind/: ( containing the Northwind database.)

-    Consultations/: (SQL queries for various aspects of the business.) sales_and_product.sql: (Queries focusing on sales and product performance metrics.) billing_and_purchases.sql: (Queries for billing analysis and customer purchases.) geography.sql: (Queries analyzing geographical data and locations.) inventory.sql: (Queries to assess inventory management.)
+    Consultations/ (SQL queries for various aspects of the business.) sales_and_product.sql (Queries focusing on sales and product performance metrics.) billing_and_purchases.sql (Queries for billing analysis and customer purchases.) geography.sql (Queries analyzing geographical data and locations.) inventory.sql (Queries to assess inventory management.)
-          return_employed.sql:( Queries to track employee-related sales and returns.) sales.sql: (General sales analysis and performance.)
+          return_employed.sql( Queries to track employee-related sales and returns.) sales.sql (General sales analysis and performance.)
 # Setting Up the Project
 1. Database Setup
 Install PostgreSQL on your local machine or use a cloud-based PostgreSQL instance.